What is SSO?

 - Download the SAML metadata and sent it to us at firstname.lastname@example.org

-4. Please provide us a list of the users that will be using SSO, as we need to configure the users on our end to ensure that they are part of the organization on our end.
+4. Please provide us a list of the users that will be using SSO, as we need to configure the user profiles in our system to ensure they are part of the organization on our end.

 5. We will get back to you with a confirmation message.
 Once configured, users can sign in with SSO.